Applying Occam's Razor to Transformer-Based Dependency Parsing: What Works, What Doesn't, and What is Really Necessary: STEPS: A Modular Graph-Based Dependency Parser

 \subsection{Input Token Representation}

 STEPS provides a number of different options for input token representation.
 As \tref{parser_configs} shows, parsers have made use of a variety of pre-trained embeddings, with transformer-based language models having become the predominant current approach.
-We hence focus on the latter and compare multilingual BERT \citep[\textbf{mBERT};][]{devlin-etal-2019-bert}, language-specific BERTs (\textbf{langBERT}), and the multilingual \textbf{XLM-R} model \cite{conneau2019unsupervised}. \tref{lang_berts} provides a detailed overview over all transformer-based models used in our experiments.
+We hence focus on the latter and compare multilingual BERT \citep[\textbf{mBERT};][]{devlin-etal-2019-bert}, language-specific BERTs (\textbf{langBERT}), and the multilingual \textbf{XLM-R-large} model \cite{conneau2019unsupervised}.
+XLM-R utilizes the pre-training optimizations first proposed for RoBERTa \citep{liu2019roberta}, which includes training on a considerably larger amount of data.
+A detailed overview of all transformer models used in our experiments is provided in the second column of \tref{lang_data_models}.

-As proposed by \citet{kondratyuk2019languages}, we compute token embeddings as weighted sums of the representations of the respective tokens given by the internal transformer encoder layers.
-Coefficients for this weighted sum are learned during training, and layer dropout is applied in order to prevent the model from focusing on particular layers.
-In case our model has more than one output (see \srefplural{fact_unfact}, \srefshort{multitask}), different coefficients are learned for each output task.
+STEPS represents each token $i$ using a vector $\vec{r}_i$ corresponding to the embedding of its first word-piece token.
+Following \citet{kondratyuk2019languages}, we compute token embeddings as weighted sums of the representations of the respective tokens given by the internal transformer encoder layers, resulting in either 768- oder 1024-dimensional embeddings depending on the transformer model used.
+Coefficients for this sum are learned during training, and layer dropout is applied in order to prevent the model from focusing on particular layers.
+Our model learns a different set of these coefficients of for each output task (see \sref{classifier} and \sref{multitask} below).
+In addition to the above described \textbf{transformer-only} setting, we also compute another version of token embeddings by feeding the embeddings computed by the sum operations into a multi-layer bidirectional \textbf{LSTM} (BiLSTM), whose per-token output then constitutes $\vec{r}_i$.